dragonisdev/dragonisdev/README.md

 ## Hi there 👋
 __________________________________________________________________

-My name is DraGonis and I'm a music producer.
-I'm currently a cyber security student studying in Finland
+My name is DraGonis and I'm a music producer and I'm currently a cyber security student

 Follow me:
 - https://www.instagram.com/dragonis_dev/